DenisPopov15/denver-eth-2022/README.md

-# denver-eth-2022
-Place for the Denver ETH 2022 HACK
+# Decentralized Professional Identity Protocol
+This application enables portability and verifiability of professional reputation aggregated from a number of sources (SourceCred, CoordinApe, Colony, POAP, Github, Discord, Twitter).
+The protocol gives full control over credentials to the user and avoids any points of centralized sotrage or verification of data.

+This project demonstrates **bring your own data** concept:
+- All data is issued by indepented 3rd parties, such as SourceCred instance
+- Any application can request and read data from user's data stream
+- Users are ultimately in control regarding who can see their reputation and credentials
+- Any application or protocol is free to add their own connector for data issuance

+We leverage various decentralized technologies, such as (Ethereum)[https://ethereum.org/], (Decentralized Identifiers)[https://www.w3.org/TR/did-core/], (Ceramic Network)[https://ceramic.network/], (IPFS)[https://ipfs.io/], (Lit Protocol)[https://litprotocol.com/], (POAP)[https://app.poap.xyz/].

+This project was built during ETHDenver 2022 BUIDLathon.

 ## Overview

 Project Contains:

-- Number connectors (which pulling data from connector sepcific placa/data hub <usually take some user auth as input> and pulled data)
+- Multiple connectors (pulling data from connector sepcific data hub)
-- Issuer, its recieve data from trusted data connector and issue (sign) strctured [Ceramic](https://ceramic.network/) Data according to the specific schema and store that data at the [Ceramic Stream](https://developers.ceramic.network/streamtypes/overview/)
+- Issuer module: recieves data from trusted data connector and issue (sign) strctured [Ceramic](https://ceramic.network/) Data according to the specific schema and store that data at the [Ceramic Stream](https://developers.ceramic.network/streamtypes/overview/)
+- Frontend App 1
+- Frontend App 2

+Protocol supports flexible way of adding new data connectors.
 Currently supported connectors:

 - [Githib](https://github.com/)
 - [Coordinape](https://coordinape.com/)